git-tfs/git-tfs/README.md

 This project is no more **actively** maintained because we are no more users of TFS.
 Thus being very useful, git-tfs is not exempt of not supported use cases.
-If you encounter something missing or a problem, please contribute, we will be please to help you.
+If you encounter something missing or a problem, please contribute, we will be pleased to help you.

 And remember: